Expand

 • Cash proceeds received as collateral under a securities lending program and subsequent repayment of the cash, because the cash received is considered a borrowing

-• Cash inflows and outflows associated with repurchase agreements, including transactions accounted for as a securitized borrowing.
-Net presentation for these cash flows may be permitted
+• Cash inflows and outflows associated with repurchase agreements, including transactions accounted for as securitized borrowings

 6.7.3 Operating activities